energysystems/docs/hpc/calliope-delftblue.md

 A few minutes later you should see an output log file of the with a name like `slurm-[job_id].out`.
 It should show that Calliope ran successfully.

 You should also see the results from the model run in your results folder.

+To check the status of a job while it is in the queue, you can type: `squeue -u <your-username>`